-Performance status % Comments 100 Normal.
+Performance status % Comments 100 100 Normal.
 No complaints.
 No evidence of disease.
 90 Able to carry on normal activity.
-Minor signs or symptoms of disease.
+Minor signs or symptoms of the disease.
 80 Normal activity with effort.
-Some signs or symptoms of disease.
+Some signs or symptoms of the disease.
 70 Cares for self.
 Unable to carry on normal activity or to do active work.
-60 Requires occasional assistance, but is able to care for most of personal needs.
+60 Requires occasional assistance but is able to care for most personal needs.
 50 Requires considerable assistance and frequent medical care.
 40 Disabled.
 Requires special care and assistance.
 30 Severely disabled.
 Hospital admission is indicated although death is not imminent.
-20 Hospitalization necessary.
-Very sick, active supportive treatment necessary.
+20 Hospitalization is necessary.
+Very sick, active supportive treatment is necessary.
 10 Moribund; fatal processes progressing rapidly.
 0 Dead.

-Comparing Karnofsky performance scale & ECOG performance status: Karnofsky score of 80-100% = ECOG performance status of 0 or 1 Karnofsky score of 60-70% = ECOG performance status of 2 Karnofsky score of 10-50% = ECOG performance status of 3 or 4 Karnofsky score of 0% = ECOG performance status of 5 for patients undergoing active treatment as well as long-term follow-up.
+Comparing Karnofsky performance scale & ECOG performance status: Karnofsky score of 80-100% = ECOG performance status of 0 or 1 Karnofsky score of 60-70% = ECOG performance status of 2 Karnofsky score of 10-50% = ECOG performance status of 3 or 4 Karnofsky score of 0% = ECOG performance status of 5 Lansky Score - Play -performance scale for pediatric patients.
+This scale may be used with children age one to16 that have any type of malignancy.
+It may be used for both inpatients & outpatients, and patients undergoing active treatment as well as long-term follow-up.
 It is rated by parents based on their child's activity over the past week.
 Parents fill out the assessment based on the directions on the form, and the form is re-administered over time to assess for changes in performance status.